erlef/website/README.md

 Before proceeding please:

-   - Carefully review our [Code of Conduct](CODE_OF_CONDUCT.md) before submitting sections or entries for a section.
+   -  Stick to facts about entries you add and avoid asserting comparative or superlative differences of one product, project, company or individual over another.
    -  Note than an `about` value for sections of the page that make use of cards can have no more than 240 characters and optimally have no less than 200 characters.

 #### Adding an entry to an existing section